-- Cash Receipts
+- Cash receipts

-- Cash Disbursements
+- Cash disbursements

 Any record of unsold products goes into your inventory account.
-Think of it as money saved in the form of assets or products; hence you must keep a careful record to track them.
+Think of this as money saved in the form of assets or products; hence you must keep a careful record to track them.
 It will help you physically run a periodic stock check to confirm that the inventory products match the record on the books.

 As the name suggests, this account tracks all the revenue your business makes from sales.
 Recording and maintaining an accurate sales account will help you understand where your business is currently standing.

-Setting up all Business Accounts
+1. Setting up all business accounts

 You can use the following software solutions to set up all your business accounts.

 - Spreadsheet software like MS Excel